jpverkamp/blog/content/programming/2023/2023-01-30-next-previous-space-in-hammerspoon.md

 - Window Managers
 - Productivity
 ---
-A quick somewhat hacky followup to {{<crosslink "Once Again, to Hammerspoon">}}: moving windows to the next/previous Space on a single screen.
+A quick somewhat hacky followup to [[Once Again, to Hammerspoon]](): moving windows to the next/previous Space on a single screen.

 <!--more-->